authelia/authelia/BREAKING.md

 made to expire after a few minutes anyway.
 Consequently, the users who initiated a device registration process which has not been completed before the migration will have to restart the device registration process for their device.
 This is because their identity verification token will not be usable in v4.

-### Major changes in details:

-* The configuration mostly remained the same, only one major key has been added: `jwt_secret` and one key removed: `secure` from the
-SMTP notifier as the Go SMTP library default to TLS if available.
-* The local storage used for dev purpose was a `nedb` database which was implementing the same interface as mongo but was not really standard.
-It has been replaced by a good old sqlite3 database.
-* The model of the database is not compatible with v3.
-This has been decided to better fit with Golang libraries.
-* Some features have been upgraded such as U2F in order to use the latest security features available like allowing device cloning detection.
-* Furthermore, a top-notch web server implementation (fasthttp) has been selected to allow a large performance gain in order to use Authelia in demanding environments.

 ## Breaking in v3.14.0